Discrimination

 - Article 12 TEC forbids any discrimination on the grounds of nationality (Photo: European Commission)

-Under the Treaty of Nice, incentive measures that do not require the adjustment of the laws of member states (harmonisation) can be decided by qualified majority vote in the Council and co-decision with the European Parliament.
+Incentive measures can be decided by qualified majority vote in the Council and co-decision with the European Parliament through the ordinary legislative procedure, see Article 19 TFEU.

 Notes

 - The EU Court of Justice in Luxembourg has used the ban on discrimination to support a female German soldier’s right to take part in military matters on the same basis as men (the Tanja Kreil case).
 At that time – 2000 – the military area was clearly outside the scope of the EU treaties.
-This did not prevent the EU Court from declaring that, under EU law, she had a fundamental right to be equal in military matters.
+This did not prevent the EU Court from declaring that, under EU law, she had a fundamental right to be treated equally as a solider.

-- It is possible for member states to be excluded from such activity by special opt-outs (derogations) in the relevant EU treaties.
+- It is possible for member states to be excluded from such rules by special opt-outs (derogations) in the relevant EU treaties.